Continuation Newton methods with deflation techniques for global optimization problems: Finding a stationary point with the continuation Newton method

 2mm

 The continuous Newton flow \eqref{DAEFLOW} is an old method and can be backtracked to Davidenko's work \cite{Davidenko1953} in 1953.
 After that, it was investigated by Branin \cite{Branin1972}, Deuflhard et al \cite{DPR1975}, Tanabe \cite{Tanabe1979} and Abbott \cite {Abbott1977} in 1970s, and applied to nonlinear boundary problems by Axelsson and Sysala \cite{AS2015} recently.
-The continuous and even growing interest in this method originates from its some nice properties.
-One of them is that the solution $x(t)$ of the continuous Newton flow \eqref{DAEFLOW} converges to the steady-state solution $x^{\ast}$ from any initial point $x_{0}$, as described by the following property \ref{PRODAEFLOW}.
+The continuous and even growing interest in this method partially due to its global convergence as stated by the following Proposition \ref{PRODAEFLOW}.

 2mm